TIY-Rails-1507/blocks_procs_lambdas/01_blocks.md

 Blocks, procs, and Lambdas, are all different ways of creating closures.
 A closure is a block of code that has access to variables which were in scope when the block was created.

 Blocks are deceptively simple.
-We start by defining a simple block and then move onto more complex examples.
+We start by defining an innocent block and then move onto more complex examples.

 # Blocks